joserenter1a/CS433-TermProject/README.md

-# CS433-TermProject
+# CS433-Computer & Network Security
-This a repository for CS 433 term project
+This a repository for CS 433 Capstone Project

+# Read the Capstone Project Report

 ## Installing Python Application